History of Yamaha XS650

 Brakes & Master Cylinders

-We stock variety of rubber boots, diaphragms and spacers that can help you restore your existing master cylinders.
-We will adding full master cylinder repair kit in near future.
+We stock a variety of rubber boots, diaphragms and spacers that can help you restore your existing master cylinders.
+We will be adding a full master cylinder repair kit in the near future.

 Front forks & Steering

-This section contains Yamaha XS650 parts for models:
+This section contains XS 650 parts for models:

 1975 Yamaha XS650 B